Board of Directors

 Presenter, Writer, Facilitator

 Kirsten Haugen, MA, has lived in Eugene since 2001.
 She is an educational consultant with specializations in nature-based education, supporting children and families with special needs, educational technology and behavioral support.
-In addition to offering private consulting, she is a writer, editorial team member, and curator of Wonder, the nature newsletter at Exchange Press, an Educational Specialist with Nature Explore, and a consultant to the World Forum for Early Care and Education.
+She is also a writer, editorial team member, and curator of Wonder, the nature newsletter at Exchange Press, an Educational Specialist with Nature Explore, and a consultant to the World Forum for Early Care and Education.

 Retired, Eugene City Councilor